Table of Contents

 Internally, SAIL always cleans up on errors.
 If you encounter a memory leak on error, please report it.

-or ~image_output()
+or ~image_output() destructors.

 Convention to call SAIL functions